 Some endowment funds may not be able to fully grant the annual payout.
 For example, a fund with a very narrow purpose, or when the grantee wishes to defer payment.
-In these cases, VCCF will allow a fund to carryover one year of unused payout as long as the fair market value of the fund exceeds its historical gift value by the spending rate plus an annual inflation factor, and the carryover amount plus the current payout amount will not cause the fund to fall below historical gift value.
-If the combined carryover plus current year spending would cause the fund to go underwater, then the carryover amount will be eliminated and not carried forward to any future year.
-Exceptions to the policy must be reviewed and approved by the Board.
+In these cases, VCCF will work with the fund advisor to assess the current spendable plus the carryover, and will:

+- 1. Compare the current fair market value of the fund to the historical gift value. - 2.
+If the combined carryover plus current year spending would cause the fund value to be less than the historical gift value (underwater), then the amount causing the fund to go underwater will not be available to spend. - 3.
+Exceptions to the policy must be reviewed and approved by the VCCF Board.